Be Prepared at the Polls

 Many states have ID requirements, especially for individuals who are voting in that state for the first time, and states’ guidelines vary in terms of strictness and photo requirements.
 Find out what forms of identification you should take with you to vote.

-If you filled out a sample ballot prior to voting, you should bring that with you to the polls.
+If you filled out a sample ballot before voting, you should bring that with you to the polls.
 Your voting experience will be much more efficient if you have already selected your choices.
 Check out your ballot and find out who most aligns with your values using Rock the Vote’s Ballot and Endorsement Look-up Tool.

 Save the Election Protection Hotline in Your Phone: 1-866-OUR-VOTE